The Hebrew letter "Mem" has a numeric value of 40. I will cover the letter first and then I will bring in the numerical value meaning.

 The number 40 is used repeatedly to signify a period of testing, trial, purification, or preparation before a major transition or new beginning in biblical narratives.
 It represents the time required for spiritual renewal and transformation.

-As you can see, there is a lot to be said about the letter Mem.
+In closing, as you can see, there is a lot to be said about the letter Mem.
 I've tried to say some of it.
 I hope it blesses you.

 [1] The Hebrew Letter MEM - Tishrei - HIS-ISRAEL https://his-israel.com/the-hebrew-letter-mem-tishrei/